cambridge-cares/TheWorldAvatar/Agents/BuildingIdentificationAgent/README.md

 # Building Identification Agent

-The Building Identification Agent takes a list of geospatial coordinates as input.
-These coordinates can specified as part of the JSONObject sent in the POST request to this agent.
-Alternatively, the user can store these coordinates as Point geometries in a PostgreSQL table and specify the name of this table.
-The agent retrieves the Universally Unique Identifier (UUID) of the building nearest to each point by querying buildings footprint data from the 'citydb' schema of the 'postgres' database in the stack.
+The Building Identification Agent takes a list of geometries as input.
+If these geometries are points, they can specified as part of the JSONObject sent in the POST request to this agent.
+Alternatively, the user can store these geometries in a PostgreSQL table and specify the name of this table.
+The agent retrieves the Universally Unique Identifier (UUID) of the buildings associated with each geometry by querying buildings footprint data from the 'citydb' schema of the 'postgres' database in the stack.
 These UUIDs are returned within a JSONObject.
-If the point geometries were queried from a user-specified PostgreSQL table, these UUIDs will also be appended as a column with the name 'building_id' to the same table.
+If the point geometries were queried from a user-specified PostgreSQL table, the building UUIDs are returned to the user in two possible formats.
+If the user specifies that there should only be one building matched to each geometry, the building UUIDs are appended as a column with the name 'building_id' to the same table.
 This 'building_id' column will have the character varying PostgreSQL data type.
+Alternatively, if the user specifies that multiple buildings need to be matched with each input geometry, a new table is created containing the unique identifiers from the user-specified table and the UUIDs of the buildings matched to each user-specified geometry.

 ## 1. Agent Deployment